Chitrangada (princess)

 Chitrangada (चित्रांगदा) is a character in the ancient Hindu epic Mahabharata.
-She is introduced as the princess of region named Manipura or Manalura, and the only heir of King Chitravahana.
+She is introduced as the princess of a region named Manipura or Manalura, and the only heir of King Chitravahana.
 During his exile, the Pandava prince Arjuna fell in love with her and she became his third wife.
 She had a son named Babhruvahana with him.
 The story of Chitrāngadā was adapted by Indian writer, Rabindranath Tagore in his play, Chitra.

 Early life

 Manipura was a kingdom in India during the Mahabharata period.
 It was ruled by a king named Chitravahana.
 He had a daughter named Chitrāngadā, whom he named after the Madhulika flower.
 For multiple generations, the dynasty did not have more than one heir.
 Since Chitravahana did not have any other heir, he trained Chitrāngadā in warfare and rule.
 Chitrāngadā was well-versed in warfare and acquired the skills to protect the people of her land.